A place for learning

 - Share the following: your name, organization, phone number, class grade level or adult group, number of attendees and 2 or 3 possible dates

 - There's a small fee for scheduled tours and presentations.
-All proceeds benefit the raptors.
+All fees from educational programs benefit the raptors.

 In addition to a formal talk, all these events emphasize a hands-on approach to learning.
 In the museum on campus, young children can search photographs for an owl camouflaged in a tree or match feathers to images of birds of prey while older kids admire the feet and skulls of various raptors.